Graduate Student Handbook

 Dissertation Prospectus and Applying for Grants

-The graduate school requires in order to receive a 4th summer of funding, students must be able to demonstrate that they have applied for external grants and fellowships.
-In order to support students in this effort, at the A exam students will submit a written plan outlining which grants they intend to apply for during their 4th year, including application deadlines and the nature of the proposals the granting institutions require.
+According to Graduate School Requirements, to receive a 4th summer of funding, students must be able to demonstrate that they have applied for external grants and fellowships.
+In order to support graduate students in this effort, at the A exam students will submit a written plan outlining which grants they intend to apply for during their 4th year, including application deadlines and the nature of the proposals the granting institutions require.
 In the fall of the 4th year students will produce a dissertation proposal that is ALSO a grant proposal, targeted to one of the granting institutions that students identified at the A exam.
 Students are expected to develop a dissertation prospectus, normally within three months of the exam.
 The prospectus typically goes through several drafts over several weeks.
 When the prospectus is ready, the student presents it at a meeting of the full committee, where it is formally accepted.

 The prospectus must conform to the standards of scholarly writing within the field in terms of style, transliteration of foreign characters, transcription and translation of primary and modern languages, and in scholarly apparatus, i.e. footnotes, references, and bibliography.
 The prospectus should include: